knoacc/nativescript-holyquran/README.md

 - Ability to easily share the verses with others
 - Filter feature
 - Optional English and Urdu translations
+- Option to auto restore last reading position on launch
 - Easy to use and ad-free

 ## Screenshots